Jon Smith Loves Terrible 80’s Movies: GOTCHA!

 That’s where he meets SASHA!
 A hot chick!
 Because it’s the 80’s and the only thing protagonists in the 80’s needed was pooner.
-Also Sasha is mysterious and for some reason needs Goose to go with her to EAST BERLIN!
-There’s a ton of bad American and German stereotypes, and some wicked sideboob, but then..
-RUSSIANS.
+Also, Sasha is mysterious and for some reason needs Goose to go with her to EAST BERLIN!
+There’s a ton of bad American and German stereotypes, and some wicked sideboob, but then… RUSSIANS.
 Yeah man, Soviet A-holes show up and ruin everything.
-Goose has to sneak back in to WEST Berlin where he makes a very 80’s and equally NSFW gesture to 20th centure communism
+Goose has to sneak back into WEST Berlin where he makes a very 80’s and equally NSFW gesture to 20th-century communism

 So Goose goes to Burger King, and eventually makes it back to the states thanks to some German punk rockers, only to discover that Sasha put FILM IN HIS BACK!
 OH NO!
 Then he gets chased by Russians and SPOILER ALERT saves the day with a tranquilizer gun.